agda/agda-stdlib/paper/paper.md

 these types and programs can be seen respectively as theorem statements and proofs.

-This paper presents the Agda standard library [@agda-stdlib-v2.0], hereafter referred to as `agda-stdlib`, which offers fundamental definitions necessary for users to quickly begin developing Agda programs and proofs.
+This paper presents the Agda standard library [@agda-stdlib-v2.0], hereafter referred to as `agda-stdlib`, which provides definitions intended to be helpful for users to develop Agda programs and proofs.
-Unlike the standard libraries of traditional programming languages, `agda-stdlib` provides not only standard utilities and data structures, but also a substantial portion of the basic discrete mathematics essential for proving the correctness of programs.
+Unlike the standard libraries of traditional programming languages, `agda-stdlib` provides not only standard utilities and data structures, but also a range of basic discrete mathematics useful for proving the correctness of programs.

 # Statement of need

 Most programming languages include a "standard" library offering a basic set of algorithms, data structures, and operating system procedures.
-However, there are two reasons why a standard library is more important for Agda compared to traditional programming languages.
+However, there are two reasons why a standard library is particularly significant for Agda compared to traditional programming languages.

 First, like other theorem provers, the Agda language provides only a small set of primitives from which programs can be constructed.
 As a result, many concepts traditionally considered part of a language must be defined within the program itself.
 This approach reduces compiler complexity and enhances its reliability, and also demonstrates the strength of the core Agda language as it can push these concepts out to the library.
 For example, in a fresh Agda environment, there is no predefined notion of an integer, let alone more complex data structures such as vectors or maps.
-This lack of basic data types increases the need for a standard library when compared to more main stream languages.
+This lack of basic data types increases the need for a standard library when compared to more mainstream languages.

-Second, Agda users often seek to prove that programs constructed using data types from the standard library are "correct."
+Second, Agda users often seek to prove that programs constructed using data types in the standard library are "correct."
-Therefore, the standard library provides both operations over these data types _and_ proofs of their basic properties (e.g., that integer addition is commutative or list concatenation is associative).
+Constructing the proof that a function obeys a specification (e.g. that a sorting function outputs a permutation of the original list in non-decreasing order) typically requires far more effort, both in terms of lines of code and in developer time, than writing the original operation.
-Starting from just the Agda language, something as simple as defining a function to sort a list and proving that it preserves the length of its input would require hundreds of lines of code.
+By frequently providing proofs of correctness for the operations it defines, the standard library saves users significant time during proof development.

 # Impact